ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 // Q2D systems are widely exist in nature and engineering, for example, cell membranes and electrolyte near surfaces.

 #figure(
-  image("figs/Q2D.png", width: 600pt),
+  image("figs/Q2D.png", width: 400pt),
-  caption: [Illustration of a doubly periodic system.], )
+  caption: [Illustration of a quasi-2D charged system.], )

+Coulomb interaction plays a key role in nature, leading to effect such as ion transportation and self-assembly @luijten2014.

+However, the Coulomb interaction decays as $r^(-1)$ in 3D, so that it is long ranged and singular at $r=0$, which make such simulation computationally expensive.

-#pagebreak()
+// #pagebreak()
-=== Coulomb interaction
+// === Coulomb interaction

-#timecounter(1)
+// #timecounter(1)

-Coulomb interaction plays a key role in nature, leading to effect such as ion transportation and self-assembly.
+// Coulomb interaction plays a key role in nature, leading to effect such as ion transportation and self-assembly.

-#figure(
+// #figure(
-  image("figs/self-assembly.png", width: 450pt),
+//   image("figs/self-assembly.png", width: 450pt),
-  caption: [Self-assembly of nanoparticles via Coulomb interaction @luijten2014.
+//   caption: [Self-assembly of nanoparticles via Coulomb interaction @luijten2014.
-],)
+// ],)

-However, the Coulomb interaction decays as $r^(-1)$ in 3D, so that is long ranged and singular at $r=0$, which make such simulation computationally expensive.
+// However, the Coulomb interaction decays as $r^(-1)$ in 3D, so that is long ranged and singular at $r=0$, which make such simulation computationally expensive.
 // Complexity of a direct sum of the Coulomb interaction in doubly periodic systems is about $O(N^2 epsilon^(-1/3))$.

 #pagebreak()